 When companies faced closures during the COVID-19 pandemic, many offered an immediate guarantee of pay to their staff.
 Here are a few examples of companies that acted swiftly to protect employee pay:

 - Amazon created an emergency relief fund and committed to two weeks of pay for affected employees.

-- Taco Bell amended its policies to continue paying employees who were required to stay at home or who worked at a location that was been closed, for their regularly scheduled hours.
+- Taco Bell amended its policies to continue paying employees for their regularly scheduled hours even though they were required to stay at home or who worked at a location that was closed.

 - Best Buy allowed its employees to work on a voluntary basis and offered a temporary pay increase for those who did.